Akindejoye/shuffle_card/README.md

 ## Inroduction

 This application displays static images from an array list.
-It uses firbase for an authentication and "dnd kit" package for drag and drop.
+It uses firebase for an authentication and "dnd kit" package for drag and drop.

 This guide will show you how you can run the application locally on your device.